Paddling: Rafting

 Rafting or whitewater rafting uses a raft to navigate a river or other bodies of water.
 This is usually done on whitewater or different degrees of rough water, in order to thrill and excite the raft passengers.
 The development of this activity as a leisure sport has become popular since the mid-1970s.

 Paddle surfing and stand-up paddleboarding

 Stand-up paddleboards (SUPs), are steered with a singled bladed paddle.
 Originating in Hawaii to help navigate the waves, the sport has grown to include flat water lakes, easy rivers, and spring runs.
 Traditional paddleboarding is done kneeling on a board and paddling with the hands.

 Surfing

-Surfing begins when the surfer paddles from theshore in an attempt to catch a wave.
+Surfing begins when the surfer paddles from the shore in an attempt to catch a wave.